President Saakashvili addresses Parliamentary Assembly of Council of Europe (PACE) in Strasbourg, January 21. Photo: President’s administration

 In his speech and then during question and answer session with lawmakers from the Council of Europe member states, Saakashvili also slammed Russia for its “imperial ambitions” and occupation of Georgia’s breakaway regions of Abkhazia and South Ossetia.

-Saakashvili said in his address that PM Bidzina Ivanishvili and his Georgian Dream coalition was suffering from “winner-takes-it-all mentality” and accused the new government of applying “selective justice” and targeting former government officials, UNM lawmakers, local authorities, judiciary and media.
+Saakashvili said in his address that PM Bidzina Ivanishvili and his Georgian Dream coalition were suffering from “winner-takes-it-all mentality” and accused the new government of applying “selective justice” and targeting former government officials, UNM lawmakers, local authorities, judiciary and media.
 He said that the new authorities were pursuing the “campaign to silence political opposition” and accused the government of attempts to get constitutional majority in the Parliament through “direct blackmails” against UNM lawmakers pressuring them to switch sides.
 He also accused the government of pressuring Georgian Public Broadcaster (GPB) and claimed that the government “pushed the director of GPB to resign”.

 Saakashvili, however, also said that there was still room for “a fruitful cohabitation” and mentioned his five-point plan, which he offered to the new government in his New Year’s address to the nation as a basis for cooperation.